uliebal/silvio/README.rst

 Credits
 -------

-Extensive credits can be found in the developer notes.
+Extensive credits can be found in the author notes.